amirhoseinsh/paybidelec/README.md

-# Pay as a bid Package for Electricity Market
+# Pay as a Bid Package for Electricity Market

 This is a package about simulation pay as a bid electricity auction.